 What is the program?

 The program is a partnership between the Utah Transit Authority (UTA) and Salt Lake City and is similar to the current Eco-Pass program offered by UTA to businesses and institutions like the University of Utah and Westminster College.
-Under the City program, any Salt Lake City resident will be able to purchase a one-year transit pass, good on all UTA modes including buses, TRAX, Frontrunner and the new S-Line in Sugar House.
+Under the City program, any Salt Lake City resident will be able to purchase a one-year transit pass, good on FrontRunner, the S-Line streetcar, TRAX, and all bus service (not including Park City Connect or Ski Bus).
 Purchase price is $350 for residents who pay for the pass in full, or $30/month for 12 months for those who would like to spread out the cost.

 How much do I save?